ContractorCalculator is campaigning to prevent what would be the most devastating change to IR35 since its inception, and we need your help.

 bring about change.
 That's how lobbying can be effective.

-ACTION: MEET YOUR MP BEFORE END OF OCTOBER 2018
+ACTION: MEET YOUR MP BEFORE FEBRUARY 2019

 The campaign is now at the stage where it is essential to meet your MP.
-The Autumn Statement will be towards the end of November, and it is

 they may wriggle out of a meeting.

 Make sure they do not fob you off saying they will write to Treasury on your behalf.
 That is pointless.
 This is just the MPs clerk doing